manendrapalsingh/ubc-ev-sandbox/schemas/README.md

         ├── on_track.json         # Response to track request
         ├── on_status.json        # Status update callback schema
         ├── on_support.json       # Response to support request
-        └── on_rating.json        # Response to rating request
+        ├── on_rating.json        # Response to rating request
+        ├── catalog_publish.json   # Publish catalog to discovery indexer
+        └── on_catalog_publish.json # Response to catalog publish request
 ```

 ## Schema Version